 Of course there are WAY more cats from group 4 but all the lines they have, we have as well and it is actually quite the opposite.
 WE HAVE more lines available than other breeders!
 THANKS to the hard work and conviction of a few incorruptible breeders like Maria Pavlovsky from Cica, Ramona Breitsprecher from Schlosspavillion, Melinda from Meda Garden that kept these lines for us without any nem influence (group 1).

-So we don’t encourage inbreeding, there might be a few cats in group 1 that have a higher inbreeding Co (these cats are known to be safe and tested very often.
-They are important working tools) but we encourage high diversity and we test all our cats with My cat DNA In fact, Clean Genealogy has been producing amazing pedigrees with very high diversity levels.
+We don’t encourage inbreeding, there might be a few cats in group 1 that have a higher inbreeding Co (these cats are known to be safe and tested very often.
+They are important working tools) but we encourage high diversity.
+We test all our cats with My Cat DNA In fact, Clean Genealogy has been producing impressive pedigrees with very high diversity levels.

 If you cannot participate for whatever reason: Too many cats group 4 already or “I only want to produce kittens for pets” or “it would be too expensive for me to change my team even gradually” you can still participate with your encouragement and support.
 We accept it gladly.

-We are not nem haters: I personally think that it is good to be able to provide all sort of looks to pet clients.
-Some might have a dream to own a large cp cat.
-It would be great to have support from open minded nem breeders.
-If you believe that people SHOULD be able to find pure traditional lines in 10 years even if you work with nem: Great we accept your support!
-What we don’t like is the lack of respect towards our work and mixers who go after beginners or hide their nem or do whatever doubtful actions to obtain traditional cats to retype / resize their nem.
+We are not nem haters.
+I personally think that it is good to be able to provide all sorts of looks to pet clients.
+Some might dream of owning a large CP cat.
+It would be great to have support from open-minded new breeders.
+If you believe that people SHOULD be able to find pure traditional lines in 10 years, even if you work with nem, Great, we accept your support!

-Considering we have a few very strong minded and determined ladies and gents at the group, we have a very good shot in making Clean Genealogy very strong in the future.
-New generations have easy access to information, they read, study and we have more and more young people joining.
+Considering we have a few strong-minded and determined ladies and gents in the group, we have a very good chance of making Clean Genealogy strong in the future.
+New generations have easy access to information, they read and study, and we are seeing more and more young people joining.

-We already have over 100 catteries around the globe and they are the very best ones.
+We already have over 100 catteries around the globe, and they are among the very best.

-One thing is certain, without this movement, all bloodlines will be mixed and further mixing encouraged and they might manage to keep the “look” going on for few more years but that Siberian essence will be lost.
+One thing is sure: without this movement, all bloodlines will be mixed and further mixing encouraged.
+They might be able to maintain the “look” for a few more years, but that Siberian essence will be lost.

 Daniela Barros.